John Sidoti: Political career

 At the 2011 state election, Sidoti was elected with a swing of 19.4 points, and won the seat with 66.7 per cent of the two-party-preferred vote.
 Sidoti's main opponent was mayor of the City of Canada Bay, Angelo Tsirekas, representing the Labor Party.
 At the 2015 state election, Sidoti increased his two-party-preferred margin by around 1.7 points.
 From 22 June 2011 to 6 March 2015, he chaired the Parliamentary Privileges and Ethics Committee and served as deputy co-chair of the Social Policy Committee.
 From 17 October 2015 to 23 January 2017, he was parliamentary secretary for Transport, Roads, Industry, Resources and Energy and, from 1 February 2017 to 23 March 2019, was the parliamentary secretary to Cabinet.

 Following the 2019 state election, Sidoti was appointed Minister for Sport, Multiculturalism, Seniors and Veterans in the second Berejiklian ministry, with effect from 2 April 2019.

 Corrupt conduct

 On 17 September 2019, Sidoti stood down from his ministerial duties pending a potential investigation by the Independent Commission Against Corruption (ICAC) into his property dealings.
 On 3 March 2021, ICAC announced its intention to conduct a public inquiry into those dealings.
 As a result, he resigned from the cabinet and moved to the crossbench as an independent.
 In July 2022, ICAC found that Sidoti had engaged in serious corrupt conduct by using his position to influence local councillors to benefit his family’s property interests.
 As of July 2022, the ICAC was now seeking advice whether to charge Sidoti with corruption.
+In 2026, Sidoti was charged with corruption by the Director of Public Prosecutions.